immersive-web/webxr/explainer.md

 ### Main render loop

-WebVR provides information about the current frame to be rendered via the [`VRFrame`] object which developers must examine each frame.
+WebVR provides information about the current frame to be rendered via the [`VRPresentationFrame`] object which developers must examine each frame.
 The [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) contains the informaton about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `VRSession.requestFrame()`.
 When the callback function is run, it passes fresh rendering data that must be used to draw into the `VRWebGLLayer.framebuffer` during the callback.
 This framebuffer is created by the UA and behaves similarly to a canvas's default framebuffer.
 Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all flag INVALID_OPERATION.
 Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will flag INVALID_OPERATION.